jimblackler/ETC2TextureLoader/README.md

 Note: The source code sample is provided under the BSD license.
 See the license folder within the sample source directory for additional details.

 === ABOUT ===
 Simple example showing how to load the ETC2 texture format.
 Application originally written by William Guo.
 Updated to include ETC2 by Cristiano Ferreira.

-=== INSTALLATION ===
-In project root with a device connected, or the emulator running run the following:
-	android update project –p .
-	ndk-build
-	ant debug
-	ant installd
+Converted to an Android Studio project by Jim Blackler.